 Below I've listed my favorite Thai restaurants in San Francisco.
-If you've never tried Thai food, you will enjoy its combination of spices and balanced flavors.
+If you've never tried Thai cuisine, you are in for a treat.
+You will enjoy its combination of spices and balanced flavors.

 It seems as if there is a new Thai restaurant popping up in San Francisco almost every week.
 You will find lots of them throughout the city, but there are a few that really stand out.

 Many dishes include fresh vegetables and are served with noodles or rice.
 Most people opt for the chicken, beef, or vegetarian dishes.
 However, if you are a little more adventurous, you can also find some that feature frog or quail.